WE BELIEVE IN PREVENTION

 Dr. Chris McCarthy

 Dr. Chris McCarthy was raised in Fernandina Beach, Florida.
 He graduated from Jacksonville University in Jacksonville, Florida with a bachelor's degree in Biology.
 He then attended the University of South Florida College of Medicine in Tampa, Florida where he obtained his M.D.
 He completed his residency in Family Medicine at Spartanburg Regional Medical Center where he was the Chief Resident.
-Following graduation, Dr. McCarthy worked in the urgent care section of the ER in the Greenville Hospital Systems.
 He is board certified in Family Medicine and has a special interest in preventative care and wilderness medicine.

 Dr. Christina Bertolami